poole/poole/README.md

 ### 1. Install dependencies

-Poole is built on Jekyll and uses it's built-in SCSS compiler to generate our CSS.
+Poole is built on Jekyll and uses its built-in SCSS compiler to generate our CSS.
 Before getting started, you'll need to install the Jekyll gem:

 ```bash
 $ gem install jekyll